AWS joins the Cloud Native Computing Foundation

 Yelp partners with Curbside to add order pickup to its app for CVS, Pizza Hut and more

-Rumor is that Amazon’s AWS cloud computing platform will soon launch its own Kubernetes-based container management service.
+Rumor has it that Amazon’s AWS cloud computing platform will soon launch its own Kubernetes-based container management service.
 Those rumors are getting a bit more concrete because AWS today joined the Cloud Native Computing Foundation (CNCF), the open source home of the Kubernetes project, as a top-level Platinum member.
 With this, all of the major public cloud providers, including Microsoft, Google and IBM, are now part of this Linux Foundation-based group, which aims to bring modern cloud management techniques to the masses.

 Amazon already hosts the vast majority of Kubernetes deployments, according to a recent survey, so it shouldn’t come as a surprise that Amazon is joining the foundation that, to a large degree, is steering this project.
 It’s worth noting, though, that AWS makes use of plenty of open source projects, and also regularly releases its own projects on GitHub.
 The company also has been a Linux Foundation member since 2013 and is a founding member of the Core Infrastructure Initiative.
 Unlike all of its main competitors, it isn’t a member of the Cloud Foundry foundation, though.